11 Reasons To Opt For Relational Database Service (RDS)

 Note: SQL server does not support the read replica and scaling up the storage capacity.

 It is very easy to setup a Relational Database over the cloud.
 In addition to this, it is very easy and efficient to operate and scale the RDS as per our requirements.
 It is very easy to perform operation and management activities such as monitoring database health, makeup and recovery, migration connecting to the database instance.
-It is also very easy to view different operational metrics such as CPU usage, memory usage, input output activity, database connections, storage capacity utilisation and more.
+It is also very easy to view different operational metrics such as CPU usage, memory usage, input output activity, database connections, storage capacity utilization and more.

 RDS is highly cost efficient and very light on the pocket as we just have to pay for the resources that we actually use.
 This is in high contrast to the other database services that demand a fixed price, regardless of whether the resources used or not.
-This leads to high saving and more profits for any individual or organisation who prefer to accept the RDS for any database needs over the cloud.
+This leads to high saving and more profits for any individual or organization who prefer to accept the RDS for any database needs over the cloud.

 RDS reduces the cost of operation and maintenance of databases and the complexity involved in doing so, which in other words means profit for us, as a customer.
 In this way we get to focus more on the application and business requirements rather than spending time and additional resources on Relational Database administration and management.